SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/population/parallel_tempering.rst

 Parallel Tempering
 ===================

-Parallel Tempering (also known as Replica Exchange) runs multiple Simulated Annealing instances at different temperatures, occasionally swapping states between them.
-This allows efficient exploration at high temperatures and exploitation at low temperatures simultaneously.
+Parallel Tempering runs multiple Simulated Annealing instances (replicas) simultaneously, each operating at a different temperature.
+High-temperature replicas accept worse solutions frequently and explore broadly, while low-temperature replicas accept only improvements and exploit locally.
+At regular intervals, adjacent replicas attempt to swap their states based on a Metropolis-style acceptance criterion.
+This swap mechanism allows promising regions discovered by high-temperature replicas to be refined by low-temperature replicas, and allows stuck low-temperature replicas to escape through high-temperature exploration.

 .. grid:: 2